Senior Exercise and Fitness Tips

-Many traditional upper body exercises can be done from a seated position using dumbbells, resistant bands, or anything that is weighted and fits in your hand, like soup cans.
+Many traditional upper body exercises can be executed from a seated position using dumbbells, resistant bands, or anything that is weighted and fits in your hand, like soup cans.

 If you're in a wheelchair or have limited mobility in your legs, stretching throughout the day can help reduce pain and pressure on your muscles that often accompanies sitting for long periods.
 Stretching while lying down or practicing yoga or tai chi in a chair can also help increase flexibility and improve your range of motion.

 To ensure yoga or Tai Chi is practiced correctly, it’s best to learn by attending group classes, hiring a private teacher, or at least following video instructions (see Resources section below).